-The Bolivian regime of Evo Morales, like the Correa regime in Ecuador, is working actively against US interests in the region, including the pursuit of military relationships with both China and Russia.
-In July 2017, Bolivia took delivery on the first 27 of 31 Chinese armored vehicles, the latest of military acquisitions from the PRC that occur on an almost annual basis.30 Bolivia has also signed a defense agreement with Russia,31 as well as commercial agreements of concern such as the construction of an experimental nuclear reactor near El Alto.
-Thanks, in part to its legalization of coca growing for traditional uses, in combination with its noncooperation with the United States and international authorities in narcotrafficking, Bolivia has become a major producer and transit zone for drugs in the region, as well as an important location of illegal mining activities, and the laundering of metals and minerals mined elsewhere.
-Nonetheless, beyond narco-trafficking and ties with extra-hemispheric actors, the influence of Bolivia on the region is limited by its relative isolation in regional politics.
+The Bolivian regime of Evo Morales, like the Correa regime in Ecuador, is working actively against U.S. interests in the region, including the pursuit of military relationships with both China and Russia.
+In July 2017 Bolivia took delivery on the first 27 of 31 Chinese armored vehicles, the latest of military acquisitions from the PRC that occur on an almost annual basis.
+Bolivia has also signed a defense agreement with Russia as well as commercial agreements of concern such as the construction of an experimental nuclear reactor near El Alto.

+Thanks in part to its legalization of coca growing for traditional uses, in combination with its non-cooperation with the U.S. and international authorities in narcotrafficking, Bolivia has become a major producer and transit zone for drugs in the region, as well as an important location of illegal mining activities, and the laundering of metals and minerals mined elsewhere.

+Nonetheless, beyond narcotrafficking and ties with extra-hemispheric actors, the influence of Bolivia on the region is limited by its relative isolation in regional politics.

-Despite his anti-US posture, President Morales has brought a decade of stability to a country whose complex social and ethnic dynamics previously led to political change on an average of every two years.
-In December 2015, he lost a referendum seeking to modify the constitution allowing him to run for reelection when his term expires in 2019.
-It is not clear whether another leader will emerge after Morales with the stature and charisma to avoid Bolivia's return to the political instability that characterized it prior to Morales' presidency.
+Despite his anti-U.S. posture, Bolivia's president Evo Morales has brought a decade of stability to a country whose complex social and ethnic dynamics previously led to political change on an average of every two years.
+In December 2015, Morales lost a referendum seeking to modify the constitution allowing him to run for re-election when his term expires in 2019.
+Is not clear whether another leader will emerge after Morales with the stature and charisma to avoid Bolivia's return to the political instability that characterized it prior to Morales' presidency.